borjapetit/fortran_toolkit/index.md

 Efficiency of the algorithms is not guaranteed, and the code is distributed under the MIT license.

-If you find any mistake, or have any suggestion, [contact me](mailto:bpetit@cunef.edu).
+If you find any mistake, either in the codes or in this website, [contact me](mailto:bpetit@cunef.edu).

 ---